All Saints (TV series): Production

-The eleventh season would see more comings and goings as Zoe departed mid-season.
-The latter part of the year saw Erica murdered off-screen, while the death of actor Mark Priestley resulted in Dan Goldman making his last appearance in the season's penultimate episode, the same episode where Jack Quade departed.
-As a result, the final run of episodes introduced Kip Gamblin as doctor Adam Rossi and Ella Scott Lynch as nurse Claire Anderson.
+The 1th season had more comings and goings as Zoe departed midseason.
+The latter part of the year saw Erica murdered off-screen, while the death of actor Mark Priestley resulted in Dan Goldman making his last appearance in the season's penultimate episode, in which Jack Quade also departed.
+As a result, the final run of episodes introduced Kip Gamblin as Doctor Adam Rossi and Ella Scott Lynch as nurse Claire Anderson.
 Alix Bidstrup, who had appeared for a run of episodes earlier in the year as Amy Fielding, Frank's niece and a newly qualified nurse, returned as a regular.

-In 2009 another attempt to stem the softening ratings and add a bit of excitement to the series, Seven Network executives decided to rejuvenate again, introducing a medical response unit to deal with tricky rescues which involved a helicopter going to remote locations to rescue patients who needed assistance.
-They would then bring those patients back to the ED and the staff there would assist in their treatment.
-Along with the addition of the new "department" the show was also renamed to All Saints: Medical Response Unit, the introduction of Mirrah Foulkes and the new MRU proved to lift the ratings substantially, but then levelled out at where they were prior to the revamp.
+In 2009, in another attempt to stem the softening ratings and add a bit of excitement to the series, Seven Network executives decided to rejuvenate again, introducing a medical response unit to deal with tricky rescues, which involved a helicopter going to remote locations to rescue patients who needed assistance.
+They would then bring those patients back to the department and the staff there would assist in their treatments.
+Along with the addition of the new "department", the show was also renamed to All Saints: Medical Response Unit (MRU); the introduction of Mirrah Foulkes and the new MRU proved to lift the ratings substantially, but then levelled out at where they were prior to the revamp.

 In June 2009, after months of rumours that the cancellation of All Saints was imminent, a spokeswoman from the Seven Network informed The Daily Telegraph that the episode order had been trimmed.
-Season twelve of All Saints would screen 24 episodes instead of the usual 40 episodes and that production would cease in August instead of November.
+Season 12 of All Saints would screen 24 episodes instead of the usual 40 episodes, then production would cease in August instead of November.

-In July 2009, exactly one month later after the first announcement, Tim Worner, Seven's Director of Programming at the time announced that All Saints had been cancelled.
+In July 2009, a month later after the first announcement, Tim Worner, Seven's director of programming at the time, announced that All Saints had been cancelled.
 He told Michael Idato of the Sydney Morning Herald, "All Saints is a show which Seven and viewers have loved.
 However, an audience shift and increased production costs are behind this tough decision."
-He also informed Idato that the episode order trim had been reverted and the season would complete a 37 episode order, finishing on episode 493.
-It was reported after the announcement that since the introduction of the MRU in 2009 it inflated the cost of each episode to $500,000.
-Many people still argue as to why the MRU was introduced in the first place or should have been removed instead of axing the show if the network was wanting to cut costs.
+He also informed Idato that the episode order trim had been reverted and the season would complete a 37-episode order, finishing on episode 493.
+After the announcement, the introduction of the MRU in 2009 was reported to have inflated the cost of each episode to $500,000.
+Many people still argue as to why the MRU was introduced in the first place or should have been removed instead of axing the show if the network were wanting to cut costs.

-In the Feb/Mar 2010 GQ magazine in 2010, Tim Worner said his one regret was "Axing All Saints.
-But it was the right call at the time and we have two new drama projects in development."
+In the Feb/Mar 2010 GQ magazine, Tim Worner said his one regret was "Axing All Saints, but it was the right call at the time, and we have two new drama projects in development."